Reformist lawmaker Masoud Pezeshkian wins Iran’s presidential vote

 Sanam Vakil, director of the Middle East and North Africa Programme at the Chatham House think tank in London, said it’s unlikely that Pezeshkian’s election would immediately translate into policy changes.
 “But Pezeshkian has made it clear that he will try to work through and within the system in order to perhaps accommodate a less repressive environment.”

-The reformist did not guarantee that he could make those changes, Vakil said, adding that this shows the limits of presidential powers in Iran.
-“But (it may add) a bit more room for maneuver on social freedoms,” she said.
+The reformist did not guarantee that he could make those changes, Vakil said, adding that this demonstrates the limits of presidential powers in Iran.
+“But it may add a bit more room for maneuver on social freedoms,” she noted.

+Ra’na Rajabi, an Iranian woman, she was happy that Pezeshkian was elected.

+“Honestly speaking, I just hope the expensiveness decreases, and jobs are easily found for young people, and that’s it, I do not have any other special feelings,” she said, adding that she hoped “girls and people can easily walk in the street without being anxious about anyone picking on them.”

 Other factors may be more difficult to change, particularly Iran’s foreign policy.